shantow-67/React-interview-Questions/README.md

 ## Question 16: 👉 What is the correct way to assign a key to each element in a list in React ?
 ✅Explanation :
+The correct way to assign a key to each element in a list in React is

+{list.map((item, index) => <li key={index}>{item}</li>)}

-The correct way to assign a key to each element in a list in React is { list.map((item, index)=><li key={index}>{item}</li>)}  The map() method creates a new array with the results of calling a provided function on every element in the calling array.You can pass a function to the map() method that returns an element with a key for each item in the list.You can use the index of the item in the list as the key, or a unique field of the item, such as the id field.You can then wrap the resulting array in a parent element, such as a<ul> or < ol >, and pass it to the render() method.
+The map() method creates a new array with the results of calling a provided function on every element in the calling array.You can pass a function to the map() method that returns an element with a key for each item in the list.You can use the index of the item in the list as the key, or a unique field of the item, such as the id field.You can then wrap the resulting array in a parent element, such as a<ul> or < ol >, and pass it to the render() method.

 ## Question 17: 👉 What is the correct way to render a list of components with props in React ?
 ✅Explanation :